Tranylcypromine: Synthesis

+Analogues

+Tranylcypromine derivatives and analogues acting as serotonin 5-HT_{2} receptor modulators are known.

 History

 Tranylcypromine was originally developed as an analog of amphetamine.
 Although it was first synthesized in 1948, its MAOI action was not discovered until 1959.
 Precisely because tranylcypromine was not, like isoniazid and iproniazid, a hydrazine derivative, its clinical interest increased enormously, as it was thought it might have a more acceptable therapeutic index than previous MAOIs.

 The drug was introduced by Smith, Kline and French in the United Kingdom in 1960, and approved in the United States in 1961.
 It was withdrawn from the market in February 1964 due to a number of patient deaths involving hypertensive crises with intracranial bleeding.
 However, it was reintroduced later that year with more limited indications and specific warnings of the risks.

 Research

 Tranylcypromine is known to inhibit LSD1, an enzyme that selectively demethylates two lysines found on histone H3.
 Genes promoted downstream of LSD1 are involved in cancer cell growth and metastasis, and several tumor cells express high levels of LSD1.
 Tranylcypromine analogues with more potent and selective LSD1 inhibitory activity are being researched in the potential treatment of cancers.

 Tranylcypromine may have neuroprotective properties applicable to the treatment of Parkinson's disease, similar to the MAO-B inhibitors selegiline and rasagiline.
 As of 2017, only one clinical trial in Parkinsonian patients has been conducted, which found some improvement initially and only slight worsening of symptoms after a 1.5 year followup.